doma-engineering/passveil/share/man/man1/passveil.md

 Show key information.
 Throughout the lifetime of a key, information is getting tracked by passveil(1).
 This information can be accessed with this information.
 Each time stamp consists of the time and date when on commandhas been issued as well as the gpg2(1) key that was used to issue it.
+When verification on a signed store fails the timestamp is colored *red*.

 * **created**